Syncfusion AI Assistant

-Getting Started with the Vue PDF Viewer Component in the Quasar Framework
+Getting started with Vue PDF Viewer in Quasar Framework

-This article provides a step-by-step guide for setting up a Quasar project and integrating the Syncfusion® Vue PDF Viewer component using the Composition API.
+This guide provides step-by-step instructions for integrating the Syncfusion® Vue PDF Viewer component into a Quasar Framework project using the Composition API.

-The Quasar Framework is a Vue.js-based open-source framework that empowers developers to create high-performance and responsive applications across various platforms, such as web, mobile, and desktop.
+Quasar is a Vue.js-based open-source framework that enables developers to create high-performance, responsive applications across web, mobile, and desktop platforms.
+The Syncfusion Vue PDF Viewer integrates seamlessly with Quasar’s architecture, providing a complete PDF viewing and annotation solution.

 Prerequisites